 Elliptic optimal control problem with control constraints

 We proposed a numerical scheme to reduce an elliptic optimal control problem with control constraints to a finite-dimensional optimization problem with equality and inequality-type constraints and established the order of convergence of the error as we refine the triangulation of the polygonal domain $\Omega \subset \mathbb{R}^2$.
+The figures below present a comparison between the exact solutions and numerical solutions from a specific numerical experiment.

 Let $\Omega$ contained in $\mathbb{R}^2$ be a bounded convex polygonal domain with Lipschitz boundary $\partial \Omega$.